AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product_backlog.md

   Scenario: Successful table creation
-    Given the administrator is on the tables management page When a table number and capacity are entered and the form is submitted Then the new table is saved and appears in the tables list
+    Given the administrator is on the tables management page When a valid table number and seating capacity are entered and the form is submitted Then the system must save the new table record in the database And the system must display the message "Table created successfully" And the new table must appear in the tables list

 Feature: Edit Table

   Scenario: Successful table edit
-    Given a table exists in the system
+    Given a table record exists in the system
-    When the administrator updates the table details and saves Then the changes are reflected in the tables list
+    When the administrator updates the table details and saves the changes Then the system must update the record in the database And the system must display the message "Table updated successfully" And the updated details must be reflected in the tables list

 Feature: Delete Table

-  Scenario: Successful table deletion
+  Scenario: Successful deletion of a table with no active orders
-    Given a table exists with no active orders linked to it When the administrator selects delete and confirms the action Then the table is removed from the system
+    Given a table record exists in the system with no active orders currently linked to it When the administrator initiates deletion and confirms the action Then the system must permanently remove the table record from the database And the system must display the message "Table deleted successfully"

-  Scenario: Delete table with active orders
+  Scenario: Deletion attempt on a table with active linked orders
-    Given a table has one or more active orders linked to it When the administrator attempts to delete the table Then the system prevents the deletion
+    Given a table record exists with one or more active orders currently assigned to it When the administrator attempts to delete that table Then the system must prevent the deletion
-    And displays a message indicating the table has active orders
+    And the system must display the message "This table cannot be deleted because it has active orders assigned to it"
 ```

 ---

-## Sprint 5 — Orders `EP-05`
+## Epic 5 — Orders `EP-05`

-**Sprint Goal:** Enable employees to fully manage the lifecycle of customer orders with automatic inventory control.

 ---